nablang/nablang/doc/nabla/basic-syntax.md

 NOTE: we use the `@` operator, so looking for subscript looks cleaner, and not conflict with object creating syntax `A[foo, bar]`, `A{foo: foo, bar: bar}`

+A shorthand to make maps with local variables:

+    {
+      a
+      b
+      c
+    }

+is equivalent to:

+    {
+      a: a
+      b: b
+      c: c
+    }

 ## Alternative collections

 ### Assoc array